 Current commission is the fourth one from 2002 and its tenure began on 29 November 2014.
 Normally, it serves a period of five years.
 The commission is made up of seven members per Article 11 of Electoral Law.
 Three of them are nominated by the president, two by the House of Elders, and one of each by the opposition parties.
 On the part of the opposition political parties, this composition raises legitimate questions that makes necessary revisiting again the commission makeup to boost the fair representation of stakeholders.

 Ahmed J Yassin

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to email@example.com February 8, 2019
+To consider publishing your opinion piece or analysis please email to email@example.com February 8, 2019